-In order to evaluate thermal (cold) and mechanical sensitivity Cold Plate test and Dynamic test were performed respectively; at the end of treatment Cold Plate test was performed in both studies, whereas in PTX experiments also Dynamic test for mechanical allodynia was performed given the different clinical profile of PTX-related CIPN, in which coldinduced painful manifestations are less represented.7 The cold sensitivity was assessed using the Cold Plate apparatus (model 35 100-Hot/ Cold Plate, Ugo Basile Biological Instruments, Comerio, Italy) composed by a lexiglass cylinder and a thermostatic plate.
-In our study the plate was set at $+4^{\circ}$ C. During the test, each rat was placed in the Plexiglass cylinder free to move and walk and the number of pain signs/suffering (jumping, hind paws lifts and licking) was recorded in a trial of 5 min.
-The trial was suspended before the end if the animal presented signs of a strong sensitivity showing anxiety and vocalising.
-The mechanical threshold was assessed using Dynamic Aesthesiometer apparatus (model 37 450-Dynamic Plantar Aesthesiometer, Ugo Basile Biological Instruments, Comerio, Italy).
+In order to evaluate thermal (cold) and mechanical sensitivity Cold Plate test and Dynamic test were performed respectively; at the end of treatment Cold Plate test was performed in both studies, whereas in PTX experiments also Dynamic test for mechanical allodynia was performed given the different clinical profile of PTX-related CIPN, in which cold-induced painful manifestations are less represented [7].
+The cold sensitivity was assessed using the Cold Plate apparatus (model 35,100 - Hot/Cold Plate, Ugo Basile Biological Instruments, Comerio, Italy) composed by a Plexiglass cylinder and a thermostatic plate.
+In our study the plate was set at +4 °C. During the test, each rat was placed in the Plexiglass cylinder free to move and walk and the number of pain signs/suffering (jumping, hind paws lifts and licking) were recorded in a trial of 5 min.
+The trial was suspended before the end if the animal presents signs of a strong sensitivity showing anxiety and vocalising.
+The mechanical threshold was assessed using Dynamic Aesthesiometer apparatus (model 37,450 - Dynamic Plantar Aesthesiometer, Ugo Basile Biological Instruments, Comerio, Italy).
 A pointed metallic filament with 0.5 mm diameter was applied to the plantar surface of the hind paw and exerted a progressively increasing pressure reaching up to 50 g within 20 s.
-Paw withdrawal latencies were recorded alternatively on each side every 2 min on three occasions to yield a mean value and the results represented the maximal pressure tolerated by the animals.
+Paw withdrawal latencies were recorded alternatively on each side every 2 minutes on 3 occasions to yield a mean value and the results represented the maximal pressure tolerated by the animals.
 In order to avoid skin damage the cut-off was set at 20 s.

-2.5 | Morphology-caudal nerves
+Morphology - caudal nerves

-The distal caudal nerve specimens were fixed for 3 h at room temperature in glutaraldehyde 3%, post-fixed in OsO_4 and epoxy resin embedded.
-Morphological and morphometric analyses were carried out on 1.5 μm-thick semi-thin sections stained with methylene blue.
+Fixed in OsO4 and epoxy resin embedded.
+Morphological and morphometric analysis was carried out on 1.5 μ m-thick semi-thin sections stained with methylene blue.
 At least three tissue blocks for each animal were sectioned and then examined with a Nikon Eclipse E200 light microscope (Leica Microsystems GmbH, Wetzlar, Germany).

-2.6 | Intraepidermal nerve fibre density (IENFD)
+Intraepidermal nerve fiber density (IENFD)

-At the end of the treatment skin biopsies were collected and fixed in PLP (2% paraformaldehyde, lysine and periodate sodium) for 24 h at

-4°C and then cryoprotected and serially cut with a cryostat to obtain 20 μm-thick sections.
-Three sections for each biopsy from three animals/group were selected and immunostained with rabbit polyclonal anti-protein gene product 9.5 (PGP 9.5; GeneTex, Irvine, CA, USA) using a free-floating protocol.
-Under a light microscope (Nikon Eclipse E200 light microscope, Leica Microsystems GmbH, Wetzlar, Germany) the total number of PGP 9.5-positive fibres were counted in a blinded fashion.
+At the end of treatment skin biopsies were collected and fixed in PLP (2% paraformaldehyde, lysine and periodate sodium) for 24h at 4°C and then cryoprotected and serially cut with a cryostat to obtain 20 μmthick sections.
+Three sections for each biopsy from 3 animals/group were selected and immunostained with rabbit polyclonal anti-protein gene product 9.5 (PGP 9.5; GeneTex, Irvine, CA, USA) using a free-floating protocol.
+Under a light microscope (Nikon Eclipse E200 light microscope, Leica Microsystems GmbH, Wetzlar, Germany) the total number of PGP 9.5-positive fibers were counted in a blinded fashion.
 The length of the epidermis was measured and the linear density of IENF/mm was calculated.

-2.7 | Nerve conduction studies (NCS)
+Nerve Conduction Studies (NCS)